JingyiXu404/MCSCNet/README.md

 Modify variables `dataset` (line 42 in test.py) and `noise_level` (line 43 in test.py) to test with different datasets (BSD68/Urban100/Kodak24/McMaster) and different noise_levels (10/15/25/30/50/70/75/90)

 5. Finally, you can find the Denoised results in `./test_results`.
+Our results in the paper can be downloaded from [[Google Drive Link]](https://drive.google.com/drive/folders/1tq1G4-k196Q0chJOjf9WdIW6sv-1CsPb?usp=sharing.)

 ## 4. Citation
 If you find our work useful in your research or publication, please cite our work: